Home Perfumes for Men The World of Chypre Famous Perfumes: A Journey Through Iconic Fragrances

 Chypre Perfume: The History End

 In fact, the term “chypre” itself refers to the name coined by the French perfumer François Coty in 1917 who first created the foundation fragrance “Chypre,” which established the category.
 They were inspired by the warm, sun-kissed landscapes of the Mediterranean and spliced together fresh, zesty citrus notes with woody and mossy undertones for a sense of wild island beauty on Cyprus.
+The chypre perfume pronunciation reflects this heritage, pronounced as “sheep-ruh,” encapsulating the essence of the fragrance family

 While the “Chypre” by Coty is perhaps the first true modern chypre perfume, it is hardly new, given that the blending of citrus and earthy notes itself goes back thousands of years.
 Perfumes-again, not necessarily these ones-were, in fact used by the Romans and Greeks, who were said to use aromatic oils made from herbs, resins, and citrus fruits cultivated in the Mediterranean.